dwleonhardt/shhhhhh/the-graph.md

 ### Comparison with Minotaur

+#### Similarities to Minotaur

+* Focus on indexing, speed of data retrieval
+* Provides validation

+#### Differences from Minotaur

+*

 #### Advantages Compared to Minotaur

 * Thorough token handling
+* Run your own Ethereum nodes or use their provided nodes (which are not up and running yet)

 #### Disadvantages Compared to Minotaur

-* Not as customizable, although this will always be true when comparing to building custom software
+* Not as customizable, although this will always be true compared to building custom software

 ### Trying it out!